 General video conferencing platforms such as Skype or What’s Up are not HIPAA compliant and pose risks for breach of privacy and confidentiality.

-• meets physical, administrative and technical regulations of HIPAA and HITECH
+• Meets physical, administrative and technical regulations of HIPAA and HITECH

-• includes user authentication, encryption at rest and transition, audit controls, etc.
+• Includes user authentication, encryption at rest and transition, audit controls, etc.

-• signs Business Associate Agreement (BAA)
+• Provides a Business Associate Agreement (BAA)